Mikey Garcia: Garcia vs. Martin

-After a layoff of almost twenty months since his last fight, Garcia returned to the ring to face European super lightweight champion Sandor Martin on October 16, 2021, in Fresno, California.
-Despite being the heavy pre-fight betting favorite, Garcia suffered his second professional defeat, when he was outboxed to a majority decision loss, with scores of 95–95, and 97–93 twice in favor of Martin.
+Martin was a 10-1 underdog heading into the bout and was said to be a handpicked opponent by Team Garcia and Matchroom Boxing.
+Despite being the heavy -2000 pre-fight betting favorite, Garcia suffered his second professional defeat, when he was outboxed to a majority decision loss, with scores of 95–95, and 97–93 twice in favor of Martin.
 In his post-fight interview, Garcia offered his opinion on the fight: "I thought it was a good fight.
 He [Martin] fought a very good fight.
 I thought I did the necessary to close the gap, putting the pressure, looking for the fight.
 He was the one moving, running around a lot.
 He countered me a few times, but I was the one actively looking for the fight; I thought I was ahead on the cards."
+Martin boxed off the backfoot from the start with his best punch being a straight left, which landed many times throughout the fight.
+Garcia, who intended to gain rounds in the fight and shake off any ring rust, failed to do so as he looked slow.
+Fans in attendance failed to lift Garcia spirits in the seventh round with "Mikey!" chants and in the tenth round, Martin landed 31 punches.
+This was the second most landed on Garcia in his career after Spence.